Frequently Asked Questions

 A Bonsai tree takes nurturing and consistent care to grow and flourish.
 This is not unlike our patients who get the best results with hard work and consistency.

 Your treatment plan is determined by you and your therapist.
 After an evaluation and discussion on your diagnosis, an optimal treatment plan will be designed.
+Because of our one on one treatment, we usually need fewer visits than traditional physical therapy.

 The average number of treatment in therapy is usually between 8 and 12 visits to resolve most issues.
 Obviously that number varies with extent of the injury and individual differences.

 On your first visit, you can expect to fill out some forms, unless you have already downloaded and completed those prior to coming in.
-The therapist will then do an evaluation involving asking you questions and doing some tests.
+The therapist will do an evaluation involving asking you questions and doing some tests.
 The therapist will then discuss the findings and diagnosis with you, and discuss treatment options.

 You can expect to receive treatment on your first visit, and will be given some things to do at home.
 Depending on the treatment plan you and the therapist determine is best, you will then schedule your follow up visits.